pkulchenko/ZeroBraneStudio/doc-tips-and-tricks.md

 (0.39+) When regular expression search is used with search and replace, `\n` refer to first through ninth **pattern captures** marked with brackets `()`.
 For example, when searching for `MyVariable([1-9])` and replacing with `MyOtherVariable\1`, `MyVariable1` will be replaced with `MyOtherVariable1`, `MyVariable2` with `MyOtherVariable2`, and so on.

-## Pretty printing in the Console.
+## Pretty printing in the Console window.

-All results shown in the Console are pretty printed as one line, with all complex results shown with all their elements.
+All results shown in the `Console` window are pretty printed as one line, with all complex results shown with all their elements.
 To print complex elements on multiple lines, you can prepend the expression with `=`, as in `={1,2,3,'a','b','c'}`.

-## Limit results showed while pretty printing in the Console.
+## Limit results showed while pretty printing in the Console window.

 To limit the number of levels shown during pretty printing, instead of `val`, use `return require('mobdebug').line(val, {maxlevel = 1})`, and instead of `=val`, use `return require('mobdebug').line(a, {indent = ' ', maxlevel = 1})`.

 ## Quick jump to the source of the error.

-To **jump to the position referred to in the error message** shown in the Output window, you can double click on the line showing the error message.
+To **jump to the position referred to in the error message** shown in the `Output` window, you can double click on the line showing the error message.
 This also works for messages in the stack trace as long as they include the file name.

 ## Run multiple instances of the IDE.